Lrseward22/Expr-Calculator/README.md

 [click here for the Lexer implementation](src/lib/Lexer/README.md)

 ### Parser
 The parser takes in the tokens generated from the lexer and organizes them into abstract syntax trees.
+Then it conducts basic semantic analysis.

 For more information: